 Student wellbeing has become an extremely important aspect of education in Australia.
 When students have higher levels of wellbeing, they are likely to to achieve better academically and on an interpersonal level throughout their schooling and life.

-As the founding Director of the Centre of Positive Psychology at The University of Melbourne from 2009 to 2016, Professor Waters developed the Visible Wellbeing™ approach, which combines the science of teaching and learning with the science of wellbeing.
-She will be presenting on Positive Education: Science and Practice at the Mind Brain Education Conference 2017.
+As the founding Director of the Centre of Positive Psychology at The University of Melbourne, Professor Waters developed the Visible Wellbeing™ approach, which combines the science of teaching and learning with the science of wellbeing.

 Positive psychology is the scientific inquiry into the positive end of human behaviour.
 In positive psychology, we look further into our strengths, moral behaviour, virtues, positive emotions and proactive skills.

-Traditional psychology has a healing orientation and focusses on the problem end of human behaviour.
-It focusses on our weaknesses, pathology, mental illness and addiction all with a view of trying to fix it.
+Traditional psychology has a healing orientation and focuses on the problem end of human behaviour.
+It focuses on our weaknesses, pathology, mental illness and addiction all with a view of trying to fix it.